sinistersnare/sinistersnare.github.io/content/post/05-against-globs.md

 I dont mean to pick on Tantivy, a very large percentage of tutorial code I have seen uses globs.
 Tantivy was wonderful to work with, a great piece of software!

+What I mean to say is, tutorials should not use glob imports.
+They should explicitly import all their items.

+`This section isnt good!
+Make it better!`

 ## Globs in preludes ##

+Preludes in Rust are a bit overused in my opinion.

 Preludes are supposed to only have 'invisible imports' IMO, not real structs.
 Those should always be explicitly imported.